 The initial trek to the viewpoint will be over in the blink of an eye, so make sure to take time to admire the towering red rock formations along the way.
 Eventually, the trail stops in a saddle, providing one of the most spectacular vistas in the Grand Canyon State.

-Look along the valley floor to see a vibrant mix of orange, reds, and lush greens flowing into the distance until they reach the horizon and the bright blue sky above.
+Look along the valley floor to see a vibrant mix of oranges, reds, and lush greens flowing into the distance until they reach the horizon and the bright blue sky above.
+This is also a stop along the Red Rock Scenic Byway.

 Speaking of memorable treks, check out our guide to the best hikes in Arizona.